Modou Barrow: Gambian winger leaves Reading for South Korean club Jeonbuk Hyundai Motors | Goal.com

 He played 24 league matches for the Roosters and he had three goals to his name.

-After completing the move to Jeonbuk Hyundai Motors on Monday, Barrow took to social media to pen his farewell note and also praised Reading fans for their support during his time at the club," Barrow tweeted.
+After completing the move to Jeonbuk Hyundai Motors on Monday, Barrow took to social media to pen his farewell note and also praised Reading fans for their support during his time at the club.

 “The time has come for me to accept a new challenge in my career.
-As a professional football player we look forward to challenges and improving but to say goodbye sometimes is always the hardest.
+As a professional football player we look forward to challenges and improving but to say goodbye sometimes is always the hardest," Barrow tweeted.

 “I would like to say I am grateful for the fond memories and great time spent with you all at Reading FC.
 To all the wonderful staff, I enjoyed working with you all.

 “Special thank you to the amazing fans who show up come rain, come sunshine supporting and cheering us to reach our goals.
-For this I say a big thank you till we meet again once a ROYALS always a Royal you guys will always be in my heart.”
+For this I say a big thank you till we meet again once a Royal always a Royal, you guys will always be in my heart.”

 💙💙💙😭 pic.twitter.com/3Znoc9YBmn— Modou Barrow (@modoubarrow14) July 20, 2020